vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

      Click **Bind** to submit.

-8. Now the user can publish messages from Region 1 and the data will be replicated in Region 2 of RabbitMQ automatically.
+8. Now the user can publish messages from Region 1 and the data will be replicated in Region 2 of Tanzu RabbitMQ automatically.

    - In Region 1 of RabbitMQ, navigate to **Exchanges** > **Publish Message**.